Category Archives: British Royals

 Queen Alexandra, the wife of King Edward VII of the United Kingdom, was born Princess Alexandra of Schleswig-Holstein-Sonderburg-Glücksburg (full name Alexandra Caroline Marie Charlotte Louise Julia) on December 1, 1844, at the Yellow Palace in Copenhagen, Denmark.
 She was the eldest daughter and the second of the six children of Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Louise of Hesse-Kassel and was known in the family as Alix.
 In 1853, Alix’s father was confirmed as the successor of the childless King Frederik VII of Denmark and she was then Princess Alexandra of Denmark.
 Upon the death of King Frederik VII of Denmark in 1863, Alix’s father became King Christian IX of Denmark.
 Three of Alix’s five siblings became a monarch or a consort of a monarch.

-Within eight years, Alix had given birth to six children.
+Within seven years, Alix had given birth to six children.
 All of Alix’s children were born prematurely.
 Late in her third pregnancy (with Louise), Alix became ill with rheumatic fever.
 She safely gave birth without the use of the painkiller chloroform which her doctors thought would worsen her condition.
 The bout of rheumatic fever continued after the baby’s birth and Alix was in such pain that she had to be constantly comforted by her lady-in-waiting, Lady Macclesfield.
 The rheumatic fever threatened her life and left her with a permanent limp

-Sandringham House; Photo Credit – Wikipedia
+Sandringham House; Credit – Wikipedia

 Alix was a popular Princess of Wales and undertook many duties in support of her mother-in-law Queen Victoria, in the words of the Queen, “spare me the strain and fatigue of functions.”
 Queen Victoria further said of Alix, “She opens bazaars, attends concerts, visits hospitals in my place … she not only never complains, but endeavours to prove that she has enjoyed what to another would be a tiresome duty.”
 However, Alix’s increasing deafness caused by hereditary otosclerosis led to social isolation and she spent more time at home with her children and pets.

 On January 22, 1901, Queen Victoria died and Bertie, at the age of 59, finally became King.
 The coronation of King Edward VII and Queen Alexandra was held at Westminster Abbey on August 9, 1902.
 Originally scheduled for June 26, it had to be postponed because the new king developed appendicitis.
-Bertie and Alix had begun the idea of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.
+Bertie and Alix began the idea of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.

 Toward the end of her life, Alix became almost completely deaf and suffered from mild senile dementia.
 She died of a heart attack at her beloved Sandringham House on November 20, 1925, just eleven days short of her 81st birthday.
 She was the longest-lived queen consort since Eleanor of Aquitaine and held that record until the death of Queen Elizabeth The Queen Mother who died at the age of 101.
-Her remains were brought to London and the cortege proceeded through the streets in a snowstorm.
+Alix’s remains were brought to London and the cortege proceeded through the streets in a snowstorm.
 Queen Alexandra was buried with her husband in a tomb on the south side of the sanctuary of St. George’s Chapel at Windsor Castle.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.